LeeYang2019/covid-19_tracker_app/README.md

 COVID-19_Tracker_APP

+I was interested in keeping up-to-date with the number of cases of people who are infected, have recovered, and passed away from Covid-19, and wanted a direct way of accessing that information without having to scour the internet looking for it.
+Moreover, I wanted visualizations that are easy to see and understanding of this ongoing pandemic.

 I created this app using Reactjs, Chartjs, Material UI, and a few other modules.
 This app also uses the following api to fetch data:

 API: https://covid19.mathdro.id/api